 L-carnosine can speed the recovery of muscles and increase the muscle fiber’s efficiency in oxygenating, which will increase performance during intense workouts, sports performance, and speed-focused sports such as sprinting cross-training, high-intensity interval training, and much more.
 Research into L-carnosine’s effects on athletic performance and strength training is ongoing, but the results thus far have been very exciting.

 L-carnosine also has some very well-researched antioxidant benefits, which are beneficial for immune system health.
 L-carnosine supports healthy aging and cellular rejuvenation and reproduction by working on two of the body’s own mechanisms: Glycosylation and free radical damage.
 Glycosylation is the oxidation of proteins by glucose, which is largely blamed for the loss of cell function and accelerated aging.
 It also protects the aging process of the brain by decreasing lipid deterioration and stabilizing cell membranes in the brain.

 It has been suggested that L-carnosine may play a role in fighting catabolism during intense exercise.
 L-Carnosine’s application to muscle vitality and fighting catabolism during exercise has been useful for professional athletes, weekend warriors, and everyday fitness enthusiasts alike.

-One side benefits to L-carnosine is that the increased cell reproduction and rejuvenation applies to all cells.
-Not only are muscle fibers and brain cells rebuilt and reproduced more efficiently, so are the cells in the skin, hair and nail cells.
+One side benefit to L-carnosine is that the increased cell reproduction and rejuvenation apply to all cells.
+Not only are muscle fibers and brain cells rebuilt and reproduced more efficiently, so are the cells in the skin, hair, and nail cells.
 In addition to improved muscle performance and recovery, athletes and others will notice improved skin elasticity and tone and stronger, shinier hair.

 All of these benefits make L-carnosine a real powerhouse supplement, which is why it is one of the beneficial ingredients you’ll find in Cardio Surge Energy.